Master

 study content

-The students deepen their knowledge of methods and approaches in biomedical engineering.
-You will get to know research and development processes and have the opportunity to apply this specifically to current issues and tasks.
+Students deepen their knowledge of methods and approaches in biomedical engineering.
+They learn about research and development processes and have the opportunity to apply this knowledge to current issues and tasks.

-The focus of the research-oriented master's programme is:
+The main focus areas of the research-oriented Master's programme are:

 - functional materials and